SVA-SE/kilde/README.md

-An R package that connects to [OpenBUGS](http://www.openbugs.net) via [R2OpenBUGS](https://cran.r-project.org/web/packages/R2OpenBUGS/vignettes/R2OpenBUGS.pdf) to perform source attribution analysis on MLST data from *Campylobacter jejuni*.
-This is a working implementation of 2 models: One using just the ST-type as the definition of genotype and the second using the 7 alleles each as character definitions in the model.
+An R package that connects to [OpenBUGS](http://www.openbugs.net) via [R2OpenBUGS](https://cran.r-project.org/web/packages/R2OpenBUGS/vignettes/R2OpenBUGS.pdf) to perform source attribution analysis multiple character data.
+The examples are focused on its application to MLST data from *Campylobacter jejuni*.
+This is a working implementation of 2 models: One using just the ST-type as the definition of genotype and the second using the 7 alleles, each as character definitions in the model.
 These two models have both been implemented with the MCMC running in R and the MCMC running in OpenBUGS.